My Story

 April 2007 Update: It has been three years since I started LDN, and I have made amazing progress on recovering from a debilitated state after 9 years of multiple sclerosis, thanks to LDN.
 And we achieved our goal to have a human trial for LDN and MS in the US, and an animal study is planned at Penn State.

 Jan 2008 Update: Now at four years on LDN only, at a stable plateau.
-Could not overcome the last of my deficits in walking a distance, from the 9 years of accumulated MS scarring before LDN, but my symptoms are an annoyance, not the constant crisis I was in before LDN.
+Still have a wobbly walk, from the 9 years of accumulated MS damage before LDN, but my symptoms are an annoyance, not the constant crisis I was in before LDN.

 May 2008 Update: LDN continues to amaze me, I've had a great Spring, I switched to 3 mg instead of 4.5 in March which might be the better dose for my weight.
-Able to lift off that plateau, doing more physical therapy (yes, I was a slacker over the Winter), and out in the garden getting ready to set out a hundred seedlings.
+Doing more physical therapy (yes, I was a slacker over the Winter), and out in the garden getting ready to set out seedlings.
 Finished the LDN book with Elaine Moore, and excitedly awaiting the results of LDN trials from UCSF, Italy and Penn State.
 2008 is going to be an exciting year for LDN!

 horizontal rule